Shoal Creek, Austin, Texas: Slope Collapse

 Following the flooding in May 2019, a new repair estimate was $12.5 million for design and construction costs and $7.5 million in contingency funding.

-In January 2020, the City of Austin announced that it was unable to reach agreement with the landowners whose backyards partially fell into the creek bed.
+In January 2020, the City of Austin announced that it was unable to reach an agreement with the landowners whose backyards partially fell into the creek bed.
 As a result, the City was unable to acquire easements to stabilize the cliff and maintain it.
 The city has four goals now: to clear the debris from the creek and allow the water to flow more freely, to widen the creek in places, to replace the wastewater line that was damaged by the landslide, and to construct a new segment of the hike-and-bike trail, about 500 feet long, to replace the part that was destroyed.
-In January, 2022, the city decided that the trail would not be repaired or replaced.
+In January 2022, the city decided that the trail would not be repaired or replaced.
 Users of the trail would no longer go along Shoal Creek in the slide zone but would use the sidewalk along Lamar Boulevard, which would be improved.
 This sidewalk had been used as a trail detour since the slide blocked the trail.

+A second slope collapse occurred in January 2024 along the eastern side of Shoal Creek, less than 1,500 square feet from the Wooldridge Dr Slope collapse.
+This slope failure was the result of the developer cutting into the Critical Environmental Feature to allow for the building of a new condominium structure.
+Heavy rainfall occurred from January 21-25, 2024, and rapid runoff began disturbing the slope, resulting in structural damage to the newly built residential complex.